12 Feb 6 Steps To Improve Your SEO Reports

 Keyword rankings will fluctuate as Google and other search engines decide the best placement for a website.
 Do not get hung up on temporary dips in rankings or changes from hour to hour.
 Think of SEO a little bit like the stock market—there will be a lot of temporary ups and downs.
 You want to stay focused on the overall trends in keyword rankings, which should gradually inch upward.

 SEO is a long-term investment and should be reported in a way that reflects overall performance.
 By tracking your starting rank, current rank, and overall rank, you can effectively show the true performance of keywords.

 Take this example with the keyword “wagon wheels for sale.”
 As shown in the graph, the keyword is in a better place than where it started, even with the temporary ups and downs.

 SEO is an industry where transparency is essential.
 That means you need to show what you’re doing on the campaign to improve SERPs.

 For example, if you are building links in order to increase a site’s authority, what are those links and where are they being built?
 How much did it cost to do?
 If someone made changes to an onsite page, what are they?
 How do your reports reflect these?
 Different companies will charge different amounts for link activities.

 However, while it is important to see what work was done, never lose sight of your main goals.
 Make sure to monitor the overall performance of your most important metrics.

 Effective SEO reporting takes time to set up, but when done correctly with set goals and transparency of action, it will foster long-term success and positive relationships with the parties involved.

-This post was originally published in July 2016 and has been updated to be current in the new year.
+This post was originally published in July 2016.
+It was last updated in February 2018.